CodeYourFuture/curriculum/content/js2/blocks/events/index.md

 emoji= '🧩'
 [objectives]
-    1='Describe an event in the browser environment' 2='Outline a strategy for implementing a character limit component'
+    1='Describe an event in the browser environment' 2='Update the strategy for implementing a character limit component'
 +++

 In the case of the ` textarea` element, we want to update the `p` element text **every time the user types inside the textarea**.
 In other words, we want our application to **_react_** to the **_user typing on the keyboard_**.
 Currently our plan looks like this: